balazspekar/js-codecool-extended-calculator/README.md

-# js-codecool-extended-calculator
-Integrating the Numbers API into a CSS/JS calculator with AJAX
+# HTML5, CSS3 and JavaScript calculator with Numbers API